• Skip to primary navigation

 The SIGHI list and gluten

-Eating low histamine doesn’t mean you need to be gluten-free (unless you are also coeliac or have been advised to be GF by a doctor).
+If we follow the SIGHI list, it doesn't appear that you have to be gluten free if following a low histamine diet (unless you are also coeliac, have a food intolerance or have been advised to be gluten free by a doctor).
 Saying that, I know a lot of people prefer to avoid gluten if they have MCAS, particularly if they have other conditions where gluten can be an issue for them.

 Wheat itself scores 1 on SIGHI, so it would depend upon your level of sensitivity to it as to whether you would eat regular bread, pasta, cous cous etc or not (be careful about any additional ingredients).
 Rye and barley also score 1, but wheatgerm is higher histamine scoring a 2.